 In October 2010, the current president of the Tucson grief support groups network helped Jim start the first widowed-to-widowed grief support group in Tempe, Arizona, part of the Phoenix metropolitan area.
 Jim facilitated this group the first year and later had several longer-term attendees step into the facilitator role.

 A second widowed-to-widowed grief support group now operates in Sun City West.
 These support groups are organized through our page at Meetup.com.
 Over the years our Meetup group has grown to more than 600 widows and widowers.
 More details on these support groups are available on the Grief Support Groups page of this website.

-Documenting the start of Tempe group was Jim’s next project.
-From deciding on a location, to running a group meeting and dealing with attendees having the wrong intentions for attending, he compiled his experience into a 52-page Starter Kit.
+Documenting the creation of the Tempe group was Jim’s next project.
+From deciding on a location to running a group meeting and dealing with attendees having the wrong intentions for attending, Jim compiled his experience into a Starter Kit.
 The Kit includes a Facilitator’s Guide, Frequently Asked Questions, worksheets, marketing materials, sample meeting agenda, and more.
-The Starter Kit is offered free and has been downloaded over 1,000 times from people all over the world wanting to start their own local Widowed-to-Widowed Grief Support Group.
+The Starter Kit is offered free and has been downloaded by over 1,000 people from all over the world wanting to start their own local Widowed-to-Widowed Grief Support Group.